couchbase/n1k1/README.md

     - any spawned child thread/goroutines can push another Vars that shadows the ancestor Var chain to avoid concurrent mutations?

-- scan should take an optional params of pushdown fieldPath's as optimization?
+- scan should take an optional params of pushdown field path's as optimization?
   - so that scan can return a subset of fields available for fast base.Vals access?